UltimaHoarder/UltimaScraper/README.md

 # FAQ
 Before troubleshooting, make sure you're using Python 3.8.

-Error: Access Denied
+Error: Access Denied /  Auth Loop

-    Make sure your cookies are correct.
+    Make sure your cookies and user-agent are correct.

 AttributeError: type object 'datetime.datetime' has no attribute 'fromisoformat'